 Earlier this year, Bumble rolled out a new feature called Night In for users in the U.S. and Canada.
-With Night In, users can play a game, such as ask and answer trivia questions.
+With Night In, users can play a game, such as trivia.
 Night In is an add-on to Bumble’s video date feature, which made its debut in 2019.

-Bumble reports that its voice and video calling capabilities have been utilized 70% more since the pandemic began — a key indication that Bumble had a handle on key functionality and had taken steps to position itself for growth by the time the COVID-19 pandemic struck.
+Bumble reported in July that its voice and video calling capabilities had been utilized 70% more since the pandemic began — a key indication that Bumble had a handle on key functionality and had taken steps to position itself for growth by the time the COVID-19 pandemic struck.

 An Eye on Company Culture

 Bumble recently gave its employees a week off as a way to help ward against the burnout that many have been experiencing lately — a sign that the company has an eye on its work culture.

 A Brick-and-Mortar Presence Launched

 Until recently, Bumble only had Bumble Hive pop-up spaces to help foster real-life connections.
 But in late October, the company opened Bumble Brew, an all-day cafe and wine bar billed as a woman-friendly safe space, in New York City.
 Lunch and dinner service are scheduled to begin in November.
 The restaurant will host events beginning next year.

 Although Bumble is best-known as a dating app, it offers more than the opportunity to pursue romance.
 Bumble BFF is “a simplified way to create meaningful friendships,” per its website.
 Bumble Bizz is the career networking version, allowing professionals to connect, share and learn from each other.

 Should You Buy, Sell or Hold Bumble Stock?